 The museum now occupies three halls, but the collection already grew so large that museum curators regularly do the rotation, so the exhibition is never exactly the same on different weeks.

-There are rare and unique chess sets from various countries and historical periods, world class paintings featuring chess encounters, numerous posters of chess events, various trophies won and presented by Soviet and Russian players, unique chess books, including those by Ponziani, Philidor, and Stamma, personal belongings of Mikhail Chigorin, Alexander Alekhine, Mikhail Botvinnik, Tigran Petrosian...
+There are rare and unique chess sets from various countries and historical periods, world class paintings featuring chess encounters, numerous posters of chess events, various trophies won and presented by Soviet and Russian players, unique chess books, including those by Ponziani, Philidor, and Stamma, personal belongings of Mikhail Chigorin, Alexandre Alekhine, Mikhail Botvinnik, Tigran Petrosian...
 An authentic table from the famous Karpov-Kasparov match is always on display.

 The building itself is also a worthy showpiece.
 It was built after the major fire of 1812, and belonged to various nobles, merchants, and patrons of arts.
-It was frequently visited by Stanislavsky, Chaliapin, Rachmaninov.
+It was frequently visited by Stanislavsky, Chaliapin, Rachmaninoff.
 After the revolution of 1917 the building served as a dormitory for political refugees, then Soviet Supreme Court, then an office of one of the GULAG branches.
 In 1956 it was given to the Central Chess Club, and for more than 50 years remains the center of the country's chess life.